SMS Fraud Detection

 - Impact of fraudulent SMSs: Both data collection methods highlighted the potential financial and emotional impact of falling victim to fraudulent SMS scams, with respondents expressing concerns about identity theft, financial losses, and personal data compromise.
 90.2% admitted that they or a friend had ever fallen victim, while 9.8% did not.

-DATASET
+LARGE DATASET

 SMS FRAUD AWARENESS DAY